Shafiuzzaman-Hira/devign/README.md

+# Abstract
+Due to the recent surge in security threats on software systems, software vulnerability detection receives a great attention in the software research community.
+The existing vulnerability detection tools mostly provide coarse- grained information, such as answering yes-no question on the existence of vulnerable program files or functions.
+However, indicating a file or function as a vulnerable has never been a quite helpful information for the software developers.
+Even after knowing a file or function is vulnerable, a developer needs to analyze or debug it manually to spot the exact root cause.
+There- fore, this project aims to produce a statement-level vulnerability detection method.
+In particular, this project identifies the vulnerable program state- ments that are prone to security attacks.
+For this reason, we represent each of the statements as a node of a graph and add heterogeneous edges by inte- grating syntactical, data-flow and control-flow information of a program.
+For learning and classification, we use gated graph neural network as it fits well with our composite graphs.
+Finally, we use the predication result to show improvement in a popular software testing tool called AFL fuzzer.

 # Devign

 Implementation of Devign Model in Python with code for processing the dataset and generation of Code Property Graphs.